 So The Union Factory is like a more aggressive and beefy Union Force.
-It’s got the higher end/lighter base plate that the Atlas had but it’s got a lot more padding and a cant.
+It’s got the higher end/lighter base plate that the Atlas had but it’s got a lot more padding and a canted footbed.
 The 2014 and 2015 Union Factory are very similar except the 2015 added a tooless adjuster for the toe strap making it much easier to adjust on the mountain.

 Riders: James, Peter, Jimbo, Ginger and a few others

 Boots: Burton Imperial, Burton Hail, Burton Ion, Burton SLX, Nike Lunarendor, Nike Kaiju, Salomon Synapse,

 Boards: Slash ATV, Capita TFA, Capita BSOD and Jones Mtn, Rossignol One Magtek, Never Summer Cobra, Lib Tech TRS, Burton Barracuda and many others.

 On the Factory there is a base plate similar to the higher end Union bindings but it’s got a lot more padding and It’s also canted.
 The high back that looks kind of like the Contact but it’s much more responsive and stronger.
 The plastic and fiberglass combo seems to make much more sense than the Chargers Carbon Fiber high back.
 It seems like it can stand up to abuse more, have a better twist and still offer up a lot of response.